-I've come to realise that these types of meeting are extremely commonplace and discussing these matters with a client invariably leads to the same question; can I clam tax relief on this expenditure???
+These meeting are becoming more and more commonplace, and discussing these matters with a client invariably leads to the same question:

-The short answer is: unfortunately not – at least where it would be classed as business entertaining.
-Tax relief may be available in respect of expenditure on subsistence or staff entertaining (subject to satisfying certain criteria), but tax relief on business entertaining is not available.
+The short answer is: “no” – at least where it would be classed as business entertaining.
+Tax relief may be available in respect to expenditure on subsistence or staff entertaining (subject to satisfying certain criteria), but tax relief on business entertaining is not available.

 HMRC class business entertainment as being the provision of free or subsidised hospitality or entertainment offered to a customer or potential customer.
-Therefore the purchase of a ‘Frappuccino' and providing to a customer would be classed as hospitality & would not attract tax relief.
+Therefore, the purchase of a ‘Frappuccino’ for a customer would be classed as hospitality and therefore, would not attract tax relief.

-Some individuals feel that the current rules are unfair and may try to argue that, in effect, the purchase of a ‘Mocha’ along with a Panini allows them to 'hire' space for a meeting – and that the cost of a meeting at a local coffee shop is significantly less than renting a meeting room or office.
-They may have a point, and ideas have been mooted around that coffee shops could start charging a fixed fee for ‘meeting space rental’ – if an invoice was to show the rental of a meeting room, it should attract tax relief.
+Some individuals feel that the current rules are unfair and argue that, the purchase of a ‘Mocha’ along with a panini means they are ‘hiring’ space for a meeting – and that the cost of a meeting at a local coffee shop is significantly less than renting a meeting room or office.
+They may have a point, and ideas have been mooted around that coffee shops could start charging a fixed fee for ‘meeting space rental’ – if an invoice were to show the rental of a meeting room, it should attract tax relief.

-However, all the while the receipt shows beverages being purchased with or without snacks, under current guidance HMRC will not grant tax relief and will be on the look out to ensure that such expenditure is not allowed when computing the taxable profits of the business.
-Perhaps HMRC will look at this in the future as another part of its tax simplification processes?
+Under current guidance, when a receipt shows beverages being purchased with or without snacks, HMRC will not grant tax relief and will be on the lookout to ensure that such expenditure is not allowed when computing the taxable profits of the business.
+Perhaps HMRC will look at this in the future as another part of its tax simplification processes.